jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 _quite_ as secure, but it's unclear to me why there would be any difference at all.
 I'd like to do additional testing of these two knots in the future.

-The classic sheetbend and double sheetbend slip far more easily than every other bend tested.
-So much so, that it's hard to justify their use.
+The classic sheetbend and double sheetbend are the least secure of all bends tested.
+The former slips so easily in comparison that its use is hard to justify.

 ### Simple-Simon-crossover bend